pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step10.md

     Revert the change `git checkout --`{{execute}}

 2. Try changing the provider code in a way that will break it's existing consumer.
-For example, comment out all references to `name` in the OAS and run the steps from above - shown again:
+For example, comment out all references to `name` in `example-bi-directional-provider-dredd/src/product/product.js`{{open}} and in the oas `example-bi-directional-provider-dredd/oas/products.yml` {{open}} at lines 105/113/114

     1. `npm t`{{execute}}
     2. `npm run publish`{{execute}}
     3. `npm run can-i-deploy`{{execute}}

+    You should have an output like below

 ```